U.S. Relations With Sweden

 Sweden's Membership in International Organizations

-Sweden and the United States belong to a number of the same international organizations, including the United Nations, Euro-Atlantic Partnership Council, the Arctic Council, Organization for Security and Cooperation in Europe, Organization for Economic Cooperation and Development, International Monetary Fund, World Bank, and World Trade Organization.
+Sweden and the United States belong to a number of the same international organizations, including the United Nations (Sweden is currently serving as a non-permanent member of the UN Security Council for 2017-2018), Euro-Atlantic Partnership Council, the Arctic Council, Organization for Security and Cooperation in Europe, Organization for Economic Cooperation and Development, International Monetary Fund, World Bank, and World Trade Organization.
 Sweden also is an observer to the Organization of American States and a participant in the North Atlantic Treaty Organization's (NATO) Enhanced Opportunities Partner (EOP) program.

 Sweden maintains an embassy in the United States at 2900 K Street NW, Washington, DC 20007 (telephone: 202-467-2600).
 The ambassador of Sweden to the United States is Bjorn Lyrvall.